huaweicloud/terraform-provider-huaweicloud/docs/data-sources/gaussdb_mysql_configuration.md

 ## Argument Reference

-* `region` - (Optional) The region in which to obtain the configurations.
+* `region` - (Optional, String) The region in which to obtain the configurations.
 If omitted, the provider-level region will be used.

-* `name` - (Optional) Specifies the name of the parameter template.
+* `name` - (Optional, String) Specifies the name of the parameter template.

 ## Attributes Reference